Bridging Weakly-Supervised Learning and VLM Distillation: Noisy Partial Label Learning for Efficient Downstream Adaptation: Experiments

-We conduct experiments on several image classification benchmarks: CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, SVHN \cite{goodfellow2013multi}, Fashion-MNIST \cite{xiao2017fashion}, EuroSAT \cite{helber2019eurosat} and GTSRB \cite{houben2013detection}.
-We annotate the images of these datasets with prevailing pre-trained VLMs including: CLIP ViT-B/32, CLIP ViT-B/16 and LLaVa-1.5.
+We annotate the images of these datasets with prevailing pre-trained VLMs including: CLIP ViT-B/32, CLIP ViT-B/16 \cite{radford2021learning} and LLaVA-1.5 \cite{liu2023visual}.
 The class names for prompting VLMs are manually assigned and are the same for all comparison methods.
+The detailed information of these datasets and pre-trained VLMs can be found in \ref{appendix-datasets}.